GlassBricks/typed-factorio/definitions/directories.md

-# Types
+# Definitions

 This workspace holds the npm package for factorio types.

-`/generatorSrc` contains the files given to the generator.
+`generatorSrc` contains the files given to the generator.

-`/generated` is where the generated declarations are outputted.
+`generated` is where the generated declarations are outputted.

-`/runtime` contains non-generated additional types for the runtime stage.
+`runtime` contains non-generated additional types for the runtime stage.

-`/tests` contains compilation tests.
+`tests` contains compilation tests.

 ## npm/yarn tasks